pistacchio/StreamConnection/README.md

 Run it with `perl perlbot.pl`.

+### PHP

+Here I use php as a scripting language, away from its more common web environment.
+Run it with `php phpbot.php`

 ### Powershell

-This hasn't been tested throughoutly.
+This hasn't been tested thoroughly.
 Microsoft pretends you to _register_ any script before running it or lower the overall security level.
 Then powershell scripting doesn't work with MS native scripting and couldn't be launched from within the dos batch I was using for testing.
 I just got bored and stop testing it.
 The code should work, by the way (if you manage to just run it!).

 ### Python